-Discount rate - The discount rate used to measure the total pension liability was 7.50%.
+Discount rate - The discount rate used to measure the total pension liability was 7.49%.
 The projection of cash flows used to determine the discount rates assumes that the City contributions will continue to follow the current funding policy of contributing employer normal cost plus Plan expenses plus a 15-year amortization (on an open basis) of unfunded liabilities.
-Based on these assumptions, the pension plan's fiduciary net position was projected to be available to pay all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payment to determine the total pension liability.
-The single discount rate reflects (1) a 7.50% long-term expected rate of return on pension plan investments and (2) a 2.66% municipal bond rate which is derived from the S & P Municipal Bond 20 Year High Grade Rate Index as of June 30, 2020.
+Based on these assumptions, the pension plan's fiduciary net position was not projected to be sufficient to make all projected future benefit payments of current plan members.
+The single discount rate reflects (1) a 7.50% long-term expected rate of return on pension plan investments and (2) a 4.09% municipal bond rate which is derived from the S & P Municipal Bond 20 Year High Grade Rate Index as of July 1, 2021.